Granite Mountains (western San Bernardino County, California)

-Satellite view of San Bernardino County, California, showing the location of three mountain ranges named Granite Mountains.

 The Granite Mountains is a mountain range in San Bernardino County, California, United States.
 It lies east of Victorville and Apple Valley, west of Lucerne Valley.
 It is one of three mountain ranges in the Mojave Desert to share this name.
 The range is as much as 8.5 mi wide, north-south, and about 10 mi long from the southwest edge of Fairview Valley to eastern base of Strawberry Peak.